 As you can see, they keep the branding consistent and straightforward throughout every design.
 This makes the store hold more credibility and uniqueness.

-Keep in mind that there is no perfect model; it's all about what you prefer based on your available skills and your brand’s vision.
+Remember that there is no perfect model; it's all about what you prefer based on your skills.

 Pros of dropshipping (or cons of print on demand)

-- The ability to resell product returns.
-As long as the product is in good condition, you’re able to resell it to another customer.
-With POD, you usually can't because the order is custom made, which can make reselling impossible.
+- The ability to resell products from returns.
+When dropshipping, if a returned product is in good condition, you can resell it to another customer.
+With POD, you usually can't because the order is custom-made.

 Cons of dropshipping (or pros of print on demand)

-Difficult to build a brand.
+- Difficult to build a brand.
 Building a brand is one of the keys to the success of an ecommerce business.
-This allows you to build trust and set the price you feel deserves rather than what the market determines.
+This allows you to build trust and set the price you feel the product deserves rather than what the market determines.

 Is print on demand better than dropshipping?

-The answer to this is print on demand better than dropshipping is depends on your skillset and your long-term goals with your business.
+The answer to whether print on demand is better than dropshipping depends on your skill set and long-term business goals:

-To simply say there is no clear winner that will fit for everyone but here's how you can decide which one is better for you by asking yourself:
+Simply said, there is no clear winner that will fit everyone, but here's how you can decide which one is better for you by asking yourself:

-- Are you creative or have access to someone that is creative?
+- Are you creative, or do you have access to someone creative?

 - Do you want to be as long-lasting as possible?